Cirque du Soleil to come to Budweiser Events Center in Loveland Jan. 11-15 | MyWindsorNow.com

 He told his parents then he wanted to work for Cirque du Soleil someday.

 He’ll perform Jan.
-11-15 at the Budweiser Events Center in Loveland as a dragonfly.
+Wednesday through Sunday at the Budweiser Events Center in Loveland as a dragonfly.
 The show, called Ovo, is a performance based on the life of insects.
 They work, play, fight and look for love.

 Growing up, Cragle’s brother played classic sports like baseball and football.
 Cragle didn’t enjoy those sports.
 He tried soccer for a couple of years, but he never loved it.
 His mom had him try gymnastics.
 Cragle was good.
 The head coach asked him to be on the competitive team.
 But when Cragle saw the circus performance, he found his passion at a young age.